eNMS-automation/eNMS/docs/inventory/objects.rst

 In :guilabel:`admin/administration`, you can find a form to query the OpenNMS API :

 .. image:: /_static/inventory/objects/opennms_api.png
-   :alt: Export topology
+   :alt: OpenNMS API
    :align: center

-The form lets you configure the following properties
+You can configure the following properties for OpenNMS:
  * ReST API: URL of the ReST API
  * Devices: URL of the devices that you want to import (this could be a subset of all available devices in the API, like ``https://demo.opennms.org/opennms/rest/nodes?foreignSource=OpenNMS_ATL``)
  * Type: Resulting eNMS type of the imported devices.